Privacy Policy

 Personal data within the graph

-The graph contains personal data about third parties — most notably the names, email addresses, postal addresses, and telephone numbers of individuals listed as registrants, administrative contacts, technical contacts, or abuse contacts in public WHOIS records.
-This data is not collected from you; it is sourced from publicly available registries and feed providers.
+The graph contains personal data about third parties.
+Most visibly, this is the names, email addresses, postal addresses, and telephone numbers of individuals recorded as registrants, administrative contacts, technical contacts, or abuse contacts in domain-registration records.
+This data is not collected from you; it is obtained from registries, registrars, and feed providers rather than from the individuals concerned.
+Most records of this kind relate to organizations and role mailboxes rather than to identifiable individuals, but some relate to natural persons, and those are personal data.

-We do not knowingly include payment data, government identifiers, or other special categories of personal data (Article 9) in the graph.
+We do not knowingly include payment data, government identifiers, biometric data, or other special categories of personal data (Article 9) in the graph.

-For each request to the MCP Server, we record an audit log entry containing:
+For each request, we record an audit log entry containing:

 - The plan tier under which the request ran.